digital-blueprint/handbook/docs/frameworks/relay/dev/sysreq_policy.md

     * The PHP version range supported by the major Symfony version we use
     * The Symfony version we use needs to have active security support
+    * Any other core PHP libraries we use need to have active security support (api-platform, etc.)

 * Specific non-core bundles can require other PHP version ranges, in case some features can not reasonable be provided otherwise.
 This should be highlighted